PragnyaKalvakol/GDP-I-GROUP-4/README.md

 <p>An Azure Cosmos DB database in-turn manages users, permissions and containers.
 An Azure Cosmos DB container is a schema-agnostic container of arbitrary user-generated entities and stored procedures, triggers and user-defined-functions (UDFs).</p>

+##### Power Virtual agent

+Respond rapidly to your customer and employee needs—at scale—using intelligent conversational bots built with Power Virtual Agents.

+##### Chatbot

+A chatbot is a type of software that can help customers by automating conversations and interact with them through messaging platforms.